 Forming a Team

-The aforementioned items are only a few sections of the business plan.
-Depending on aspects unique to your business, you may want to include additional sections in your plan.
-Some of these sections may include:
+These items are only a few sections of a business plan.
+Depending on your business, you may want to include additional sections in your plan such as a:

 - Cover letter stating the reasoning behind developing a business plan

 How To Write a Business Proposal Letter (With Examples) (Indeed, Mar.
 10, 2023)

 How To Implement Your Business Plan Objectives (The Balance, Aug.
 19, 2022)

 Creating a business plan may seem daunting, but by understanding your business and market fully, you can create a plan that generates success (however you choose to define it).

 Real Estate Business Plans – Samples, Instructional Guides, and Templates

 9 Steps to Writing a Real Estate Business Plan + Templates (The Close, Apr.
 17, 2023)

 How to Write a Real Estate Business Plan (+Free Template) (Fit Small Business, Jun.
 21, 2022)